 - Invertebrate Zoology and Geology

 A broad interest in natural history developed during childhood, in a relatively uncrowded San Francisco Bay Area - before much of the enormous influx of human population that extinguished much of the open space and altered the regional biodiversity forever.
-An early interest in marine life was influenced by two enthusiastic marine biologists - Dr. Gordon Chan (College of Marin Biology Instructor) and Dusty Chivers (Senior Curatorial Assistant in the Academy's Department of Invertebrate Zoology).
+An early fascination in the plants and animals of the undeveloped open spaces near my chilhood home in the North Bay soon led to collecting and identifying the local insects, trees, and wildflowers.
+An interest in marine life was influenced by two enthusiastic marine biologists - Dr. Gordon Chan (College of Marin, Biology Instructor) and Dusty Chivers (Senior Curatorial Assistant in the Academy's Department of Invertebrate Zoology).

 Octocorallian coelenterates include some of the most beautiful and morphologically diverse animals in the world's oceans - these are the soft corals, sea fans, and sea pens.
 They are a group of corals characterized by having eight feathery tentacles surrounding the mouth of each polyp.
 Due to a paucity of good characters and the great phenotypic variability of species, octocoral systematics has traditionally been difficult and disputatious - partly explaining why there is a corresponding paucity of octocoral systematists!
 Other factors that make the field challenging include the extreme difference in appearance between live and preserved material, and the poor attention to detail in much of the older descriptive literature.